Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

     - no object binding: consider filling using `$form->bindValues($presets)` manually
     - no object hydration: consider using `$form->getData()` and `MyCommand::fromFormData($data)`
  - MASSIVE simplification (trust me!)

+# persistence

+@TODO (this section highly depends on how the domain was implemented!)